shutterstock/fnFlow/README.md

 ## Authors

-This library was developed by David Chester and Zubin Tiku at [Shutterstock](http://www.shutterstock.com)
+This library was developed by David Fenster at [Shutterstock](http://www.shutterstock.com)

 ## License